How to Make Soap Using Powdered Activated Carbon: A Complete Guide

 2. Once firm, unmold the soap and cut it into bars using a knife or soap cutter.

 3. Allow the bars to cure for 4 to 6 weeks on a breathable surface, turning occasionally to ensure even drying.
-This step is critical—it allows excess water to evaporate, making the soap harder, longer-lasting, and milder.

 Tips for Success